cran-task-views/WebTechnologies/WebTechnologies.md

 If you have comments or suggestions for improving or growing this task view, please submit an issue or a pull request in the GitHub repository linked above.
-If you can't contribute on GitHub, please send an e-mail to the maintainer address above.
+If you can't contribute on GitHub, please e-mail the task view maintainer.
-If you have an issue with one of the packages discussed below, please contact the maintainer of that package.
+If you have an issue with a package discussed below, please contact the package's maintainer.

 Thanks to all contributors to this task view, especially to Scott Chamberlain, Thomas Leeper, Patrick Mair, Karthik Ram, and Christopher Gandrud